xMestas/RoyLanguage/README.md

 RoySytax.hs holds the definitions of the data types that make up the core syntax and AST of the language.

-RoySemantics.hs defines the basic data types and operations  in the language, and contains evaluation functions for expressions and statements.
+RoyBase.hs defines the basic data types and operations in the language.

+RoySemantics.hs contains evaluation functions for expressions and statements.

 RoyTests.hs contains doctest test cases for the evaluation functions.
 After installing doctest, the tests can be ran with the following command:

 `doctest RoyTests.hs`

-To interact with the language and evaluation functions in GHCi, load RoySemantics.hs in GHCi with the following command:
+To interact with the language and evaluation functions in GHCi, load RoyTests.hs in GHCi with the following command:

-`ghci RoySemantics.hs`
+`ghci RoyTests.hs`

 In GHCi, you can build expressions and statements using the AST that is defined in RoySyntax.hs.